apache/buildstream/.gitlab/issue_templates/bst_bug.md

 ## Other relevant information

-[//] # (Add the BuildStream version.
+[//]: # (Add the BuildStream version.
 Substitute below the "x" by "1", "2" or the right version.
-Add more than one versioni f necessary)
+Add more than one version if necessary)

 * BuildStream version affected: /milestone %BuildStream_v1.x